UW-CTRL/AA548-spr2024/bite-size-notes/week-6-a-CTCS_SCP.md

 5. Malyuta, D., Acikmese, B. - **Fast Homotopy for Spacecraft Rendezvous Trajectory Optimization with Discrete Logic** - Journal of Guidance, Control, and Dynamics, 2023

+6. Betts, J.T. - **Survey of Numerical Methods for Trajectory Optimization** - Journal of Guidance, Control, and Dynamics, 1998

+7. Patterson, M. A., Rao, A. V. - **GPOPS-II: A MATLAB Software for Solving Multiple-Phase Optimal Control Problems Using hp-Adaptive Gaussian Quadrature Collocation Methods and Sparse Nonlinear Programming** - ACM Transactions on Mathematical Software, 2014

+8. Nocedal, J., Wright, S. J. - **Numerical Optimization** - Springer Series in Operations Reserch, 2006